VilleKrumlinde/zgameeditor/Docs/MaterialTexture.md

 * Generated - Material will use automatically generated texture coordinates.
 * ModelDefined - Texture coordinates supplied with the model will be used.
 Set this value when using the @ref RenderSprite component.

+@dt Origin
+@dd Origin of texture rotation.
+Use the X and Y axes; the Z axis is ignored.

 @dlx